Ultra-Processed Food Health Risks for Children May Include Dental Problems, Jaw Deformities: Study

 Ultra-processed foods (UPFs) are made from heavily refined ingredients, combined with additives, to mimic the taste, appearance and texture of real food.
 They include a wide variety of products, including sugary breakfast cereals, frozen ready-to-eat meals, soda and chips.

 These types of food products often contain emulsifiers, artificial sweeteners and preservatives that are used to enhance the taste, texture and shelf-life of the products while offering no real nutritional benefits.
+However, there is now growing evidence that the food industry has known for decades about the health risks from ultra-processed foods, yet continued to aggressively market their products directly to children.

 As a result, a growing number of lawyers across the U.S. are now investigating potential ultra-processed food lawsuits for families of children diagnosed with type 2 diabetes or fatty liver disease, claiming that the food industry has failed to disclose health risks, while employing marketing practices that prioritized profits over consumer safety.

-Researchers from the Catholic University of Valencia note that, in general, ultra-processed foods are fairly soft and easy to chew.
+In this new study, researchers from the Catholic University of Valencia note that, in general, ultra-processed foods are fairly soft and easy to chew.
 This may be speeding up a process of lower jaw development in humans that started when homo sapiens stopped being hunter-gatherers, they theorize.

 The study analyzed the diets and jaw development of 25 children aged three to five, finding that those who consumed softer, often ultra-processed foods tended to develop misaligned teeth.